A Projective-to-Conformal Fefferman-Type Construction: Explicit matrix realisations

 \section{Explicit matrix realisations}

-Here we provide explicit realisations of the Lie algebras introduced in Subsection \ref{construction} in terms of matrices.
+Here we provide explicit realisations of the Lie algebras introduced in Section~\ref{construction} in terms of matrices.
 We will consider the inner product $h$ and the involution $K$ on $\rr^{n+1,n+1}$ given by the block matrices

 with respect to the standard basis $(e_1,\dots,e_{2n+2})$.
-Then $E=\langle e_1,\dots,e_{n+1}\rangle$ and $F=\langle e_{n+2},\dots,e_{2n+2}\rangle$ and the decomposition \eqref{tig-decomp} can be written as
+Then $E=\langle e_1,\dots,e_{n+1}\rangle$ and $F=\langle e_{n+2},\dots$, $e_{2n+2}\rangle$ and the decomposition~\eqref{tig-decomp} can be written as

 For $\ti v:=e_1+e_{2n+2}$, the Lie algebra $\ti\p$ of the parabolic subgroup $\wt{P}\subseteq\wt{G}$ is of the following form